 If the death occurred on or after March 31, 2014: The Wills, Estates and Succession Act specifies the distribution of an intestate estate.

 OTHER FREQUENTLY ASKED QUESTIONS

-My (mother's) will leaves her estate to the care facility where she has been living for her last few years.
+My parent's will leaves their estate to the care facility where they had been living in their last few years.
 Is this allowed?

-Anyone contemplating a bequest to a care facility or its employees where he/she is or has been a client should seek legal advice in making a will so as to ensure the bequest can be carried out.
+Anyone contemplating a bequest to a care facility or its employees where they are or have been a client should seek legal advice in making a will so as to ensure the bequest can be carried out.

 Information on how to deal with a situation where a caretaker or care facility is a beneficiary under a will is available from the PGT.